msbu-tech/msbu-tech.github.io/README.md

 _weekly_email/2016-10-09-weekly-email.md
 ```

-To specific date, use `rake weekly[:date]`
+To specify date, use `rake weekly[:date]`.

 ```
 rake weekly[2016-10-09]
 ```

+## For Designer

+Edit templates files and stylesheet in `_layouts/` and `css/`.

 ## Deploy

-As the website is powered by GitHub Pages, just push to deploy to GitHub.
+As the website is powered by GitHub Pages, just simply make a `git push` to deploy to GitHub.

+## License

+The program is licensed under [MIT License](/LICENSE).
+All the content is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt).